 In the realm of drug abuse and addiction, we at Cadabams stand as a beacon of hope and healing, pioneering innovative approaches to recovery.
 With our commitment to breaking the chains of dependency, we employ a multidisciplinary approach that combines cutting-edge therapeutic interventions with compassion.

 Our visionary institution understands that true healing goes beyond mere cessation of substance use; we delve into the intricate layers of mental health.
 Our innovative strategies, tailored to individual needs, pave the way for a brighter tomorrow.
 As we navigate the complex landscape of addiction, we embrace those in need, fostering a community of support and empowerment.
-In the fight against substance abuse, Cadabams is not just a treatment center; it's our transformative journey toward lasting recovery.
+In the fight against substance abuse, Cadabams is not just a treatment centre; it's our transformative journey toward lasting recovery.

 Book screening with our director of triage, Kamlesh Verma